 From an aesthetic point of view, it doesn’t have any other advantage than the deep green that lasts all year round and a high opaqueness.

-Also, know that if the climate is hot in summer, Leyland cypress might not be your best candidate because it requires water.
+Also, know that if the climate is hot in summer, Leyland cypress might not be your best candidate because it requires water in summer.

 Diseases and parasites of Leyland cypress

 - Diseases are rare, but the occasional cypress canker can be observed.